egaudrain/OnlineAudioTesting/jspsych/docs/jspsych-crm.md

 `table.jspsych-crm`                        | The grid containing the CRM buttons.
 `table.jspsych-crm th`                     | The color labels on the sides of each row.
 `table.jspsych-crm td`                     | The cells of the grid.
-`visual-feedback`                          | This class is given to the button that represents the correct option, *after* the subject has given their answer.
+`.visual-feedback`                         | This class is given to the button that represents the correct option, *after* the subject has given their answer.
-`correct, incorrect`                       | One of these classes is given to the button that represents the correct option, depending on whether the subject's answer was correct or incorrect.
+`.correct`, `.incorrect`                   | One of these classes is given to the button that represents the correct option, depending on whether the subject's answer was correct or incorrect.
-`.crm-*%color%*`                           | Each element displayed in a color receives a class which is constructed from the name of the color.
+`.crm-`*%color%*                           | Each element displayed in a color receives a class which is constructed from the name of the color.

 ## Dependencies